-Pepperflower Way South Hedland
+Pepperflower Way, South Hedland

-Rosewood - tipuana tipu
+Rosewood - Tipuana tipu

-Rosewood, Pride of Bolivia, Racehorse Tree Tipuana tipu is a fast growing, winter deciduous shade tree.
+Rosewood, Pride of Bolivia or Racehorse Tree is a fast growing, winter deciduous shade tree.
 The winged seeds look like they might belong to the maple family, but the pinnate foliage gives away its true allegiance - it's a legume.
 The seeds are produced abundantly and will produce almost 100 per cent germination.
 The long arching growth shows just how fast this tree can grow in a single season.
-Given access to good water, the trees will reach 30 metres.
+Given access to good water, the trees will reach 30 meters.
 A tree that can be grown pretty much anywhere across Australia.
 This tree is certainly adaptable.
 It can tolerate saline soils, is tolerant of frost once it's established, and temperatures of minus 4 are no problem at all.
 These trees cope with drought and are adaptable to different seasons.
 The roots will search out water wherever they can find it, so it's an aggressive rooting tree.

-Coolibah - eucalyptus vitrix
+Coolibah - Eucalyptus victrix